 No Start 3: Checking Engine Mechanical Condition

-- When performing an engine compression test, what you're looking for is an average compression reading of NO LESS THAN 120 PSI across all or the majority of the engine cylinders.
+- When performing an engine compression test, what you're looking for is an average compression reading of less than 90 PSI across all or the majority of the engine cylinders.

-- If you have one or just two readings that are under 90 PSI your Nissan vehicle will still start and run, albeit with a misfire condition.
+- If you have one or just two readings that are under 90 PSI your Dodge vehicle will still start and run, albeit with a misfire condition.

 No Start Summary